 Very frankly, there's an election in 18 months, and the American people will make a judgment.

-Well, I mean that sum up the victory right there.
+Well, I mean, that sum up the victory right there.

 That sums up the victory pretty much in full.

-You know, I do worry about a uh a double standard here because there are really serious issues that if we don't get to the bottom of, I'm worried about our Constitution, equal justice under the law, equal application of our laws, and we do have a lot of evidence.
+You know, I do worry about a double standard here because there are really serious issues that if we don't get to the bottom of, I'm worried about our Constitution, equal justice under the law, equal application of our laws.

-We know that Hillary Clinton violated the espionage act.
+We know that Hillary Clinton violated the Espionage Act.

-We know even James Comey acknowledged he had top secret classified information on that private server in a mom and pop shop bathroom closet called Pat Platte Rivers Network, and we do know that when she was subpoenaed, 33,000 emails were deleted, the hard drive was bleach bit erased, and devices were broken up with hammers and SIM cards were removed.
+We know even James Comey acknowledged he had top secret classified information on that private server in a mom-and-pop shop bathroom closet called Platte Rivers Network.

-Now I watched what's more important than all of that in my mind.
+I'll tell you what's more important than all of that in my mind.

-Okay, how did this investigation start?
+How did this investigation start?

 Tell me.